CREAT: Census Research Exploration and Analysis Tool

 Doc2Vec is a model that represents entire documents as fixed-length vectors, allowing for the capture of semantic meaning in a way that relates to the context of words within the document.
 The model learns to associate a unique vector with each document while simultaneously learning word vectors, enabling tasks such as document classification, clustering, and similarity detection by preserving the order and structure of words.
 The document vectors are compared using cosine similarity/distance to determine the most similar working papers.
 Papers identified with 🔥 are in the top 20% of similarity.

-The 10 most similar working papers to the working paper 'Who Marries Whom?
-The Role of Segregation by Race and Class' are listed below in order of similarity.
+The 10 most similar working papers to the working paper 'Patents, Innovation, and Market Entry' are listed below in order of similarity.